Preparing for the ACT

 - Practice tests

-The online method enables you to make an effective test preparation from anywhere and at any time at your pace using a computer system with Internet access.
+The online method enables you to make effective test preparation from anywhere and at any time at your pace using a computer system with internet access.

 - The official website of ACT (http://www.actstudent.org/) offers the ACT Online Prep program (http://www.actstudent.org/onlineprep/index.html).
-This online course is an exclusive ACT preparation program that is designed by highly expert professionals.
-This comprehensive online program includes lessons and exercises for all the 4 sub-tests of the ACT test along with many practice tests.
-The program also includes practice essays that are useful for taking the new optional ACT Writing test that you can take along with the ACT test.
+This online course is an exclusive program for the test preparation that is designed by highly expert professionals.
+This comprehensive online program includes lessons and exercises for all the 4 sub-tests of the test along with many practice tests.
+The program also includes practice essays that are useful for taking the new optional Writing test that you can take along with the ACT test.

-- You can also find paid or free online ACT preparation programs other than those offered by the ACT test developers.
-Just browse through the Internet to find one of the best free online courses or video training study materials.
+- You can also find paid or free online preparation programs other than those offered by the ACT test developers.
+Just browse through the internet to find one of the best free online courses or video training study materials.

-There are plenty of printed version or e-version books/guides available for ACT guidance.
-Using any of the good printed version books/guides for the ACT preparation helps you to study for the test from anywhere in your own time and at your own speed without the use of computer and Internet.
+There are plenty of printed version or e-version books/guides available for preparing for the test.
+Using any of the good printed version books/guides for preparation help you to study for the test from anywhere in your own time and at your own speed without the use of computer and internet.
 If you are comfortable with preparing for the test using your computer, you can use the e-books/guides or CDs.

-- The ACT official website also offers a free student preparation booklet Preparing for the ACT.
-This 80 pages PDF book includes practice tests, test information, test-taking strategies and sample essays.
+- The official website also offers a free student preparation booklet Preparing for the ACT.
+This 80-page PDF book includes practice tests, test information, test-taking strategies and sample essays.
 You can find this free booklet at the website: http://www.act.org/aap/pdf/preparing.pdf.

-- The ACT preparation books/e-guides from the test preparation services, such as Kaplan and the Princeton Review can also be considered.
+- The books/e-guides from the test preparation services, such as Kaplan and the Princeton Review can also be considered.

-The ACT test preparation services, such as the Kaplan and the Princeton Review offer complete ACT preparation on-site/classroom courses and private/small group tutoring courses for the benefit of the students who prefer to prepare for the test using professional guidance.
+The test preparation services, such as the Kaplan and the Princeton Review offer complete on-site/classroom courses and private/small group tutoring courses for the benefit of the students who prefer to prepare for the test using professional guidance.

-The more you practice taking many sample ACT tests the better will be your preparation for the test.
-You can find free practice tests at the official website of the ACT: http://www.actstudent.org/sampletest/index.html, the official websites of the ACT test preparation services, and other reliable Internet sources.
+The more you practice taking many sample tests, the better will be your preparation for the test.
+You can find free practice tests at the official website: http://www.actstudent.org/sampletest/index.html, and other reliable internet sources.

-The information given above should help you to know about the different options for making the ACT preparation.
+The information given above should help you to know about the different options for test preparation.
 You can choose one or more of these options based on your needs.